A-Soltani255/Kubespray/Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md

 #   *+ 2           /usr/bin/python3.9
 #
 #   Enter to keep the current selection[+], or type selection number: 1

+### Transfer the pip-req.tar.gz which you provided earlier at your internet machine to your Kubespray machine and extract it here in the /opt directory.

 python -m venv /opt/ks-venv
 source /opt/ks-venv/bin/activate